Skip to main content

 • Never share keys publicly

-• Store keys in environment variables or secure credential stores
+• Store keys in environment variables or a secure credential store

 Resources